Dallas girl, 13, shot during armed robbery attempt, 3 suspects arrested

 "I’m extremely proud of my deputies for their dogged determination and the relentless pursuit as they coordinated with the Lewisville Police Department and agents from Homeland Security Investigations to track down and arrest the criminals who attempted to rob and then shot this child," Sheriff Jim Skinner said in a Thursday statement.

 Deputies on Aug.
-24 responded to the August incident near Melissa, Texas — a suburb of Dallas — where they found the injured 13-year-old, who had been shot twice, the sheriff's office said in a Thursday press release.
+24 responded to the incident near Melissa, Texas – a suburb of Dallas – where they found the injured 13-year-old, who had been shot twice, the sheriff's office said.

 CLICK HERE FOR THE FOX NEWS APP

-First-responders immediately began lifesaving measures, including the use of a tourniquet, on the girl, who survived her injuries, FOX 4 reported.
+First responders immediately began lifesaving measures, including the use of a tourniquet, on the girl, who survived her injuries, FOX 4 reported.

 The three men are being held on $450,000 bond, the sheriff's office said.